shaikhameed1243-art/mcp-devops/README.md

 > and let automation whisper the signal."

 ---

-## 🤝 Contribute

-PRs welcome — new integrations (PagerDuty, Grafana, AWS, Azure, etc.) are on the roadmap.
-Tag it with `#DevOpsMCP` if you post your build logs or screenshots.

----

 ## 📬 Author

 **Hameed** — DevOps Engineer · GenAI Python Developer · Writer